 This seminar will provide the advanced student the opportunity to do intensive work in Film Studies.
-Topics may include the study of genre (film noir, horror films, Hollywood musicals, documentaries); individual directors (Hitchcock, Welles, Kubrick, Godard); themes/issues (women in Hollywood, religion in film, censorship, globalization).
+Topics vary and may include the study of genre, individual directors, screenwriting, film production, or themes/issues.
 Cross-listed with ENG397.

 AST399: Special Topics in American Studies (3 Credits)